 |

-a whole word.
-In this case, the entered characters can only be checked
+case, the characters entered can only be checked via the keyboard

 |